-Eligible employees of companies with < 500 employees are entitled by law to paid leaves through 12/31/20
+As of now, the paid leaves are federally-mandated rights for eligible employees of companies with < 500 employees through 12/31/20

 Distribute/Post the Model Notice if you haven't already

 - Available on our website dominionpayroll.com - Available to all FT, PT and temporary employees through 12/31/20 - Some small businesses may be exempt.
 More on this shortly!